jslayer/js-tasks/README.md

 ## Quest

 * [![Build Status](https://travis-ci.org/jslayer/js-tasks.png?branch=master)](https://travis-ci.org/jslayer/js-tasks)
-* Your fork should change it to green one
+* Your pull request should change it to green one
 * Profit!!!

 ## How to run